msivilay/reading-notes/README.md

-# Marina Sivilay - Code Fellows: Read Me
+# Marina Sivilay - Code Fellows Reading Notes

-This is my 'Reading Notes' repository for my coursework at Code Fellows.
+This is my 'Reading Notes' repository for my coursework at Code Fellows (2022).

 ## Introduction

 My name is Marina Sivilay and I am a student of Code Fellows in Seattle, WA.
-I am looking forward to a fulfilling career in web development.
+I am looking for a opportunity to merge my STEM education, varied interests, and diverse background with the technical industry and serve niche clients with a custom web design experience.
 Please follow me at [github.com/msivilay](https://www.github.com/msivilay).
 Thank you!

 ### Support or Contact

 Having trouble?
 Please contact me at: [msivilay@gmail.com](mailto:msivilay@gmail.com).

-## Assignments: Table of Contents
+## Table of Contents for 102

 - [Lab01b](lab01b.html)
 - [Read01](read01.html)